biocore/unifrac/README.md

 # Install

 At this time, there are two primary ways to install the library.
-The first is through QIIME2, and the second is via `pip`.
-It is also possible to clone the repository and install using either the `sucpp/Makefile` or `setup.py` but those are not covered at this time.
+The first is through QIIME 2, and the second is via `pip`.
+It is also possible to clone the repository and install using either the `sucpp/Makefile` or `setup.py`.

+Compilation has been performed on both LLVM 9.0.0 (OS X >= 10.12) or GCC 4.9.2 (Centos >= 6) and HDF5 >= 1.8.17.
+Python installation requires Python >= 3.5, NumPy >= 1.12.1, scikit-bio >= 0.5.1, and Cython >= 0.28.3.

+Installation time should be a few minutes at most.

 ## Install (QIIME2)